 However in performing direct sun observations, we are at the mercy of the weather, as we are unable to perform them when the sun is obscured by cloud, fog or blowing snow; these conditions could last for days at a time.
 In such situations, we have to resort to zenith observations.
 The problem with these however, is there is no single, well defined equation for turning these into column ozone values.
 Instead, we must perform a regression analysis, linking each zenith observation to a nearby direct sun and then creating an equation (often some kind of polynomial) that fits this pattern.
 This is what we will discuss in the next chapter.

-* The interpolation only works if the absorption layer is deposited sufficiently smoothly for the absorption to be slowly varying.
-If it should vary more rapidly the lookup table would need to be at higher resolution.

 [1] A derivation for the Langley method was taken from “Dobson Spectrophotometer 83: A Standard for Total Ozone Measurements, 1962-1987” Komhyr, Grass and Leonard (1989)

 [2] A guide to performing corrections based on standard lamp measurements is found in Annex E of the WMO Operations Handbook for Dobson Spectrophotometer (https://library.wmo.int/doc_num.php?explnum_id=9405)